Slawcio/puppy-test/README.md

 ## Configuring Environment

-Environment is predefined in baseUrl in wdio.conf.ts
+The environment is predefined in baseUrl in wdio.conf.ts

 ## Running tests

 Use Cucumber Tags to define what would you like to run.
-Tags can be used as logical expression eg. `"@myTag1 and @myTag2 or @myTag3 and not @myTag4"`
+Tags can be used as logical expressions eg. `"@myTag1 and @myTag2 or @myTag3 and not @myTag4"`

-Use command `npm run desktopTags "@puppy"` to run all desktop test using Cucumber Tags
+Use the command `npm run desktopTags "@puppy"` to run all desktop tests using Cucumber Tags

-Use command `npm run desktopTags "@sX"` to run specific scenario from 1-9 eg `@s5`
+Use the command `npm run desktopTags "@sX"` to run specific scenario from 1-9 eg `@s5`

 ## Debugging tests